dNikolikj/dNikolikj/README.md

 ## Software Design Patterns
 :bulb: Repository Design Pattern: Abstracting data access and providing a consistent interface for working with data.

 :bulb: Mediator Design Pattern: Decoupling components by centralizing communication through a mediator object.

+# Methodology
+:hourglass_flowing_sand: Agile Development with Scrum: Following the Agile principles and utilizing the Scrum framework for effective collaboration and iterative development.

 ## 📚 Books I've Explored: